|Monday||9:00 a.m. – 5:00 p.m.|

 The Art Department currently subscribes to over 70 periodicals and retains their majority for public reference use.

 List of current periodicals in the Art Department by subject

 Please consult Art Department librarians for access to current and recent issues of periodicals that are not on the magazine rack.

-Among these is small selection of popular magazines that are available to borrow.
-Circulating periodicals may be borrowed for up to three weeks and renewed.
-These include current and recent issues of American Craft, Antiques, Aperture, Architectural Digest, Art in America, Art News, Bead and Button, Digital Photo, Knitter’s Magazine, Martha Stewart Living, Quilting Arts, School Arts and This Old House.
+Among these is small selection of additional copies of popular magazines that are available to borrow for up to three weeks and renewed.
+Current circulating titles are: American Craft, Aperture, Architectural Digest, Art in America, Artnews, Martha Stewart Living, Metropolis, School Arts, Quilting Arts, This Old House, Threads.

 Exhibitions and workshops

 Exhibitions of work by local artist groups or material from our collections are always on display in our hallway gallery.
 The Art Department regularly hosts workshops with a focus on the book arts and an annual artists' book fair in partnership with the Philadelphia Center for the Book.